dhirajmahato/Machine_Learning_Module/Statistics/README.md

 - If the distribution is Skewed, then Median is the best measure of central tendency Mean is most sensitive for skewed data.
 - Mode is the best measure for categorical data

-#### 4. Measures of Dispersion
+#### 4. Measures of Variation/Dispersion

-Dispersion or variability describes how items are distributed from each other and the centre of a distribution. <br/>There are 4 methods to measure the dispersion of the data:
+Dispersion or variability describes how items are distributed from each other and the centre of a distribution. <br/> Measures of variability are useful in identifying how close the records are to the mean value and outliers in the data.

-- Range
-- Interquartile Range
+Predictive analytics techniques such as regression attempt to explain variation in the outcome variable (Y) using predictor variables (X).
+If a variable or feature has very low variability, then it is unlikely to have a statistically significant relationship with an outcome variable.

+There are 4 methods to measure the dispersion of the data:
+- Range: difference between the maximum and minimum values of the data in the sample, captures the data spread.
+   - conversion of a continuous number into buckets is a part of feature engineering and may improve the model
+- Inter Quartile Distance(IQD/IQR): distance between Quartile 1 (Q1) and Quartile 3 (Q3) in a data set.Values of data below Q1 – 1.5 IQD and above Q3 + 1.5 IQD are classified as potential outliers.
+   -  its use appropriate only in the case of univariate data (data with one dimension).
+In the case of multivariate data, we use distance measures such as
+Mahalanobis distance and Cook’s distance to identify outliers.
+- Mean Absolute Deviation (MAD): the average deviation from the mean value of the data.
+MAD is always finite and defined
-- Variance
+- Variance:
 - Standard Deviation (Best Measure)
+- Coefficient of Variation

 #### Types
 1. Descriptive statistics are used to summarize and describe the characteristics of a dataset.